Trump basks in chants of ‘LeBron James sucks’ at Pennsylvania rally

 James, who campaigned for Hillary Clinton in 2016 and has made no secret of his disdain for Trump — including calling the president a “bum” in 2017 — helped form a voting-rights group this summer.
 “We’re going to give you the background of how to vote and what they’re trying to do, the other side, to stop you from voting,” he said at the time.

-Earlier this month, in an interview with Rush Limbaugh, Trump called James “a spokesman for the Democratic Party, and a very nasty spokesman.”
+Last month, in an interview with Rush Limbaugh, Trump called James “a spokesman for the Democratic Party, and a very nasty spokesman.”

-“He’s a great basketball player.
-But people don’t want to see a guy that’s that way,” Trump said of James.
+“He’s a great basketball player, but people don’t want to see a guy that’s that way,” Trump said.
 “They don’t want to see that.
 You know, we have enough difficulty during the week.
 You don’t want to sit down and watch a basketball game and then watch somebody that hates your guts, okay?
 And he’s a hater.”

 James subsequently referred to Trump in telling the New York Times that he “won’t go back and forth with that guy.”
 A few days later, however, during the final presidential debate, he reportedly shared on social media a split-screen image of Trump and Joe Biden that had a clown face placed over the president’s head.
 “Please vote!!!!”
 James added in a text block with the image.

-Ratings for the NBA Finals earlier this month were down markedly compared to last year, although reports have differed on how much and for what reasons.
-Trump tweeted out a Breitbart story after the Finals ended that claimed a “66 percent drop,” from 18.34 million viewers in 2019 to a peak of 6.028 million viewers this year, which the president cited as proof of “Zero interest!”
+Ratings for the NBA Finals last month were down markedly compared to last year, although reports have differed on how much and for what reasons.
+Trump tweeted a Breitbart story after the Finals ended that claimed a “66 percent drop,” from 18.34 million viewers in 2019 to a peak of 6.028 million viewers this year, which the president cited as proof of “Zero interest!”

-Sports Media Watch had viewership for the decisive Game 6 as 8.29 million viewers, making for a 56 percent drop from 2019′s 18.76 million.
+Sports Media Watch had viewership for the decisive Game 6 at 8.29 million viewers, making for a 56 percent drop from 2019′s 18.76 million.
 A search for a report of a 71 percent drop showed that number claimed by RT.com, a Russia-backed news network.

-In a town hall aired by Sinclair Broadcast Group earlier this month, Trump took a question via video from former NFL star Brett Favre, who said, “The NBA and the NFL are struggling with lower ratings, as fans clearly do not want political messaging mixed with their sports.
+In a town hall aired by Sinclair Broadcast Group last month, Trump took a question via video from former NFL star Brett Favre, who said: “The NBA and the NFL are struggling with lower ratings as fans clearly do not want political messaging mixed with their sports.
 So how should the leagues support and promote an anti-racism position without becoming political and alienating fans?”

-Claiming then that ratings for the NBA Finals were “down 70 percent, more than that,” Trump said, “People don’t want to see all of the politics.
+Claiming then that ratings for the NBA Finals were “down 70 percent, more than that,” Trump said: “People don’t want to see all of the politics.
 They’ve got enough politics, with me and with everybody else.
-And they don’t want to see it with football or sports, on Sunday or whenever they happen to be watching."
+And they don’t want to see it with football or sports, on Sunday or whenever they happen to be watching.”

 “I think that football ought to get back to football and basketball to basketball,” he added.
 “And let politics remain separate.”